moll/vim-node/README.md

 License
 -------
-Node for Vim is released under a *Lesser GNU Affero General Public License*, which in summary means:
+Node.vim is released under a *Lesser GNU Affero General Public License*, which in summary means:

 - You **can** use this program for **no cost**.
 - You **can** use this program for **both personal and commercial reasons**.